sustainable-software-sustainability/website/content/sections/goals.md

 # WoSSS Goals

-## Goal 1: To bring together a broad range of research communities affected by the issues of software sustainability
+## Goal 1: To bring together a broad range of research communities with a focus on the long term software sustainability of existing, new and future code.

 ### Objectives
 To effectively engage with the following communities: